TasdidKabirAdil/Group4-COMP308Project/README.md

   - Weight (kg)
 - View history of clinical visits
 - Send daily motivational tips to patients
-- Use a deep learning microservice to analyze symptom checklists and suggest medical action

 ### 🧍 Patient Features